My country:

 Duration of study:

-Durations of study may vary from - 3.5 to 4.5 years full time (or part time equivalent).
+The duration of study varies from 3.5 to 4.5 years full time (or part time equivalent).

 Research in practice placement:

-All WGSSS funded students are required to complete a funded Research in Practice placement of 3-months in total.
+All WGSSS funded students are required to complete a funded Research in Practice placement of 3-months in total (or part-time equivalent).
 All students will have the opportunity to complete a placement in academia, policy, business or civil society organisations.

 WGSSS studentships are available to home and international students.
 Up to 30% of our cohort can comprise international students.
 International students will not be charged the fee difference between the UK and international rate.
 Applicants should satisfy the UKRI eligibility requirements.